abnergalvez/kuantaz_api_test/README.md

 ## 📦 Installation

-There are two ways to run the application (App in Laravel 11):
+There are two ways to install and run the application (App in Laravel 11):

 **A) Server integrated in Application:**